Shadoweyes75/MLCAS2021/README.md

 # MLCAS2021
-This repo will be our submission to the MLCAS2021 Dataset_Competition
+This repo contains Team Data's submission for the MLCAS 2021 Crop Yield Prediction Challenge.

+## Contributors
+ - Austin Connick
+ - Luis Flores Lozano
+ - Travis Myers
+ - Raul Manquero-Ochoa
+ - Cesar Perez

 ## For each file in the repository
 data_graphs.ipynb -> This File is a Jupiter notebook that is use to make graphs of the data to help understand what are the most important sections <br><br>